alberttheprince/rpemotes-reborn/README.md

 - the FiveM community for using RP and updating rpemotes-reborn!
 - [enzo2991](https://github.com/enzo2991) for creating the ped preview functionality
+- [quravat](https://qrvt.tebex.io/) for add locales, and assisting with code
 - [The Popcorn RP community](https://discord.gg/popcornroleplay) for putting up with all my emote menu testing and troubleshooting issues with me
 - [DerDevHD](https://forum.cfx.re/t/fixed-remove-prop-after-scenario-animation/5002332/8) for the insight on deleting scenario props.
 - [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub-menu